 Quickly and easily get this alphabet tracing activity into your child’s hands by printing them and having your child trace the letters without cutting the page into strips.

 Your little learner can write with with a crayon, pencil, or marker.
 Markers glide more easily across the page.
 Crayons and pencils create more friction and are a bit harder to write with, which means they provide a greater fine motor challenge.

-- 100% NATURAL AND FOOD GRADE FOR PEACE OF MIND: Handmade in New Zealand using 100% Beeswax and Food Grade Pigments for Color.
-Free from the chemical...
+- 100% PURE BEESWAX AND FOOD GRADE COLORS FOR PEACE OF MIND: Handmade in New Zealand using 100% Beeswax and Food Grade Pigments for Color.
+Free from the...